Fukushima Record: Chronology of the Fukushima

 Logistics stop

-At this point, food distribution was disrupted and all the foodstuff at the convenience stores of the hospital were depleted.
+At this point, food supply was disrupted and all the foodstuff at the convenience stores of the hospital were depleted.
 Fortunately, however, an increasing number of relief supplies from all over the country arrived around this time.
 We are grateful to each individual for their generous support.

 2011 3/17